Rebuild Trust In 15 Steps

 - Take responsibility for your choices, behaviors, and actions.
 Do not blame your spouse for your poor decisions.
 Two wrongs never make it right, nor does it provide an excuse for being hurtful.
 Taking a defensive posture will cause more harm as it perpetuates the negative and hinders restoration.

 - Meaningful and effective communication was likely not a component of your marriage when it fell apart.
-You and your spouse will need to rebuild this fundamental component and maybe even learn how to communicate with each other.
+To rebuild trust, you and your spouse will need to revisit this fundamental concept.
+You might need to learn how to communicate with each other.
 Do not get discouraged if the person that you carelessly hurt asks many questions after you two have engaged in separate activities away from each other.
 It is reasonable and expected to ask questions about what, where, when, how, and with whom?
 Your life-partner is not trying to interrogate you; instead, they're trying to reassure and protect themselves from a repeat in your behavior.
 Please show compassion.

 - Allow yourself to become aware of your innermost feelings.
 Share these feelings with your spouse without fear.
 Comfort each other without concern for the roles you may have played in the past.

-- If your spouse's past actions caused you pain, it is important to share that pain with your spouse.
+- If your spouse's past actions caused you pain, it is crucial to share that pain with your spouse.
 When your mate speaks to you about the pain you created, strive to be empathetic.
-It would be best if you worked to feel the pain you caused.
+It would be best if you worked on feeling the pain you caused.

 - Strive to speak without using words, language, tone, or body language that may trigger conflict or intimidate your spouse.
 Instead of starting a sentence with an accusatory: "You are..." use "I feel like this in situations such as...." and avoid absolutes such as "always," "must," "never," and "should."